jboynyc/textnets/paper.md

 # Background

-Owing to the ever-expanding digitization of social life, social scientists need computational tools to make sense of vasts amounts of unstructured data.
+Social scientists increasingly rely on computational tools to make sense of vasts amounts of unstructured data generated in the wake of to the ever-expanding digitization of social life.
 Electronic text, in particular, is a growing area of interest thanks to the social and cultural insights lurking in social media posts, digitized corpora, and web content, among other troves [@Evans2016; @Ignatow2015].

-This package aims to fill that need. `textnets` represents collections of texts as networks of documents and words, which provides novel and exciting possibilities for the visualization and analysis of texts.
+This package aims to fill that need. `textnets` represents collections of texts as networks of documents and words, which provides powerful possibilities for the visualization and analysis of texts.

 ![Network of U.S. Senators and words used in their official statements following the acquittal vote in the Senate impeachment trial in February